 Armed with its twisted philosophy of history and mystical sensibility, the very idea of eugenics can be seen as radically conservative or downright reactionary.
 Its most mundane form appears in statements that “Western civilization” or “Western values” are in decline or under threat.
 Emerging fears of immigration or miscegenation reflect beliefs that racial “purity” has been spoiled by intercultural proximity and tolerance, and “inferior” people will come to outnumber those “superior.”
 Modernity, too, is accused of fostering moral, mental, and physical degeneracy, even disability, among the population—“atavisms,” seemingly negated traits reappearing in present forms, have been allowed to flourish.
 Eugenics becomes framed as a restorative program that would return humanity, as well as the earth, to a “healthier” past form, thought to be closer to nature, as in the extreme mythical models of the Aryan, Hyperborean, or Indo-European.
 Racial purity is considered more “natural” and “primal,” yet it equally represents the condition for a better future, giving it a teleological character as a “return to origin.”
-The tendency toward domination in eugenics postulates human development is out of control and must be reigned in, thus the historic eugenics movements have conveyed the need for a certain distorted “hygiene.”
+The tendency toward domination in eugenics postulates human development is out of control and must be reined in, thus the historic eugenics movements have conveyed the need for a certain distorted “hygiene.”

 At the same time, eugenics is also marked by an ambiguous progressive tendency.
 With the aim of ushering in a new age of human wellbeing, eugenicists see their project as actualizing the most rational form of humankind, which has so far been impeded by past “degenerate” forms.
 Degeneracy is not linked to modernity per se but appears in it vestigially, as atavisms.
 In contrast to the element of eugenics that sees an historical degradation into mad chaos, the progressive element recognizes that human development has bestowed us the ability, the freedom, to more closely and consciously guide or direct our own evolution.